Ethical-Dyl/MY_Resume/README.md

   <b>Relevant Coursework, Licenses and Certifications:</b>

   During my time in my associates I completed the following certifications along with working a full time job and completing my degree:<br> <br> 1.
 CompTIA ITF+<br> 2.
-Security+ce<br> 3.
+CompTIA Security+ce<br> 3.
 EC-Council Certified Ethical Hacker<br>

   <h2>Job Related Training:</h2> Fiber Optics Schooling - Completed 2018/6/20

   </td></tr></table>

-**Hobbies**
+---

+<h2>Hobbies</h2>
   <table><tr><td>

   <b> Fitness </b><br>
-  I am a gold medal Powerlifter, winning the biggest powerlifting competition in Texas 2023.
+  I am a gold medal awarded Powerlifter, winning the most competitive powerlifting competition in Texas 2023.
 I enjoy staying healthy as well as working out and being outdoors with others.
-For a while I put on many fitness events teaching those young and old in the communities I have lived in on how to stay healthy and how to use proper lifting technique. <br><br>
+I also put on fitness events teaching those young and old in the community showcasing how to stay healthy and how to use proper lifting technique. <br><br>

   <b> Game Developement </b> <br>
-  In expanding on my knowledge on how to write good clean code I am learning how to meake a game that my children will be able to play once they are old enough!
+  To help expand on my knowledge on how to write good clean code I am currently learning how to make a game that my children will be able to play once they are old enough!
 Game development has taught me how important it is to write good clean code that does not leave any ambiguous statements or functions as I or others may forget what they mean later.
-It has also taught me that testing is extremely important and being able to monitore resources is a crucial part as well. <br><br>
+It has also taught me that testing is extremely important and being able to monitor resources is a crucial part as well. <br><br>

   <b> World Of Warcraft </b> <br>
   I not new to MMORPGs I have been playing Wow (on and off again) since middle school.
 I enjoy playing a multitude of classes however Arcane Mage always has my heart!